Premature Birth Can Be a Risk Factor for Cerebral Palsy

 Any baby born before the 37th week of gestation is considered premature, and premature children can differ in various aspects of their development.
 While the developmental issues for most premature infants are short-lived, others may suffer serious injuries that cause long-term problems.

-Anywhere from 40-50 percent of children with cerebral palsy were born prematurely.
+Anywhere from 40-50 percent of children with cerebral palsy were born preterm.
 These children are not fully developed at birth, which increases the chances that they may end up suffering a brain injury that leads to the development of cerebral palsy.

 Neurological Injuries to Preemies